MISSION OF KAIROS

 I was hooked!
 And have been involved in the ministry ever since.

-Volunteers will be Susan Johnson, Deanna Johnson and Dolly Williams
+Volunteers at the fall Kairos were Susan Johnson, Deanna Johnson and Dolly Williams

 Please sign up to bake a dozen cookies or join prayer calendar.